WilsonLe/website/public/notes/chapter-3-4.md

 1. Load program from disk in some form of executable format
    - Early OS load program eagerly (loads all instructions at once at the moment of process creation)
-   - Modern OS loads program lazily (only load instructions that are needed at process's runtime)
+   - Modern OS loads program lazily (only load instructions that are needed at process's runtime) - kinda like streaming in instruction as necessary.
 2. Allocate memory to program's run-time stack or heap
 3. Start the program at the entry point

 ## Process States

+Execution stream (stream of instruction) in the context of process state (everything affected by the process, i.e registers, heaps, stacks).
+When a process exit, all these has to be reserve.

 A process can be in one of 3 states: